-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012 (In U.S. dollars in thousands, except share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012

-(cc) Concentration of credit risk
+Concentration of credit risk (cc)

 Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and accounts receivable.
 The Group places their cash with financial institutions with high-credit rating and quality.